markd2/MarkDnD/ReptileGod/orlane-handouts/12-village-store.md

 NEED JOHN NAMES

+John Smallberries
+Jen Smallberries

 Husband, wife, and three grown sons will all fight if necessary.

 Husband, wife greet customers in the store.
-Sones remain screened by a curtain leading to the back porch, aiming cocked crossbows at strangers.
+Sons remain screened by a curtain leading to the back porch, aiming cocked crossbows at strangers.

 if the visitors are hostile or too curious, the sons will step forward